MegaManSec/gixy-ng/docs/en/plugins/proxy_pass_normalized.md

+---
+title: "proxy_path Normalization"
+description: "Prevent path traversal and double-decoding issues in proxy_pass.
+Understand how NGINX normalizes URIs when a path is specified."
+---

 # [proxy_pass_normalized] `proxy_pass` may decode and normalize paths

 When `proxy_pass` includes a path (anything after the host), NGINX will decode percent-encodings and normalize the URL path before proxying.
 This can lead to: